sell your soul?

 In the UK we have an array of female boxers competing at the highest level.
 Although there is still not enough to create a domestic pathway, similar to that enjoyed by men’s boxing, we have great domestic clashes and world title fights that are exploding in popularity.
 Some of which were scheduled to go ahead when a pandemic put the brakes on all sport around the globe and we all took stock of what really mattered.

-As the impact of the COVID-19 crisis sinks in, muttered conversations are beginning to bubble around women’s boxing being cast into the shadows again.
+As the long term impact of COVID-19 and the current global economic crisis bites deeper month on month, muttered conversations are beginning to bubble around women’s boxing being cast into the shadows again.
 There appears to be a notion that the media are simply not interested in covering it.

 I am a promoter.
 I disagree.
 Strongly.